nens/lizard-docs/source/d_datatypes.rst

 Field parameters
 ----------------

-By default the API returns the minimum and maximum values within the selected window (will change in v4).
+The timeseries events sub-endpoint returns the raw values.
+It is also possible to retrieve aggregated values, in the aggregates sub-endpoint.
-With the fields parameter other statistics can be retrieved.
+With the fields parameter many statistics can be retrieved.
 Multiple fields can be requested in one call.

 Options are:

-- value (in case of window=raw)
 - min
 - min_timestamp
 - max